LavX/google_meet_reminder/memory-bank/progress.md

 - ✅ Notification UI has been implemented with modern design
 - ✅ Google Calendar integration has been fully implemented
 - ✅ Ringtone selection and customization has been implemented
+- ✅ Early meeting notifications and snooze functionality has been implemented

 ## What's Left to Build